jruels/docker-kube-admin/labs/images/04_images_lab1.md

 3. Add WordPress CLI

-### 1. Search Docker Hub for Images
+### 1. Get familiar with Docker Hub
 Step by Step Guide
-1. In a web browser, navigate to http://hub.docker.com and log in to Docker Hub.
+1. In a web browser, navigate to log in to [Docker Hub](https://hub.docker.com).
 Creating a Docker Hub account is free and simple if you do not have one already.

-2. Once logged in to Docker Hub, use the Search bar at the top to locate the official WordPress image.
+2. Once logged in to Docker Hub, use the Search bar to search for WordPress.

-3. Select the wordpress image with the official tag below it.
+3. Select the wordpress image with the official tag.

 4. Here you can see all the information about this repository.
 Next, click on the Tags tab.

 5. This tab shows a list of all the images that have been tagged in this repository.

-6. Search for nginx and select one of the repositories to see more details.

-7. Look on the page for a link to the repo.
-Open this and review the Dockerfile.

-8. This is where the information about the base image and repository maintainer is located, as well as the build code.

-9. You can also search for an image using the CLI.
-From a command line running Docker, enter docker search wordpress.
+6. You can also search for an image using the CLI.
+From a command line running Docker, enter ``docker search wordpress``.
 This will list all of the repositories within Docker Hub without having to go through the web browser.

 ### 2. Deploy WordPress All-In-One and the WordPress CLI
 Step by Step Guide